Dehghanni/Teofl/Speaking.md

 - **Study in the morning**

 - It&#39;s easier to maintain focus in the morning.
 For some demanding courses, it&#39;s enormously important to fully focus.
-I&#39;m a morning person
+I&#39;m a morning person and perform immensely better in morning classes.
+- People are usually tired in the afternoon and afternoon classes are usually boring.
+This is why students are sleepy in such classes. and not only do students

 -   **Schools**
   - Schools should provide a **congenial** atmosphere, not an oppressive one.
 The more delight intermingles with education, the better the students learn the lessons.